Lakesea Classic 2017

 Changes to the rules for competitions this year means that to compete in any WSA sanctioned event in 2017 you must pay a $50 annual membership fee.
 This is a one off payment for the entire year and will cover the rider for insurance at any event held by the WSA.It also includes a WSA t-shirt.
 If you are not a member, you will not be able to compete.
 (Note: Social Members are not eligible to compete in events, or Vote at Annual General Meetings).

 Please click to download the 2017 Membership Form.

-Just $50 gives you coverage for 12 months and points for any events you compete in 2017.
-All points go towards the Australian championship tour 2017.
+Just $50 gives you full Membership and insurance for 12 months and points for any events you compete in during 2017.
+All points go towards the Australian Championship Tour 2017.

 2016 Australian open Contest report

 Kingscliff was the venue for this year’s Australian Wave ski Open, the final round of the WSA Championship tour.
 Contest directors Rees Duncan and Tony Cherry were feeling worried with a long flat spell along most of the east coast leading up to the event.
 Luckily, Kingy turned it on for the first two days of the event with some long peeling right-handers right in front of the surf club to get the event off to a great start.
 With a team of paid judges the competitors had the luxury of sitting back enjoying the surfing and the very social atmosphere.